 More generally, the more countries' growth relies on human capital accumulation, the more they need competitive markets.
-For instance, in a poor economy in transition where human capital investments are not profitable yet and where growth relies entirely on the adoption of foreign technologies, protecting monopoly rents speeds up the convergence path.
-Once investment in human capital starts, however, too high monopoly rents can become a barrier to growth.
+For instance, in a poor economy in transition where human capital investments are not yet profitable and where growth relies entirely on the adoption of foreign technologies, protecting monopoly rents accelerates the convergence path.
+Once investment in human capital starts, however, monopoly rents that are too high can become a barrier to growth.